 I named him ‘Brim’ as it’s short for ‘Brimstone’, the old name for the sulphur powder I used to use on his skin to help it heal.

 Within just a few weeks Brim had made an amazing recovery and was full of what can only be described as joy.
 He would run and jump about and remained loyal for the few months I stayed in Malaysia.
 I managed to find him a home with a Christian family who already kept two dogs of their own.
-But it was quite upsetting to leave him behind…
+But it was very painful to have to leave him behind…

 Clearly, you don’t need to own a dog or cat to experience the benefits to your mental health of genuinely taking care of a living thing.
 It is undoubtedly therapeutic because it allows us to shift our minds and awareness away from our own suffering, to the needs and struggles of another being.